What Is The Cno Cycle Quizlet? Simply Explained

 What Is the CNO Cycle

 Look, if you've already studied the proton-proton chain, you know that stars fuse hydrogen into helium to create energy.
-And the CNO cycle does the exact same thing.
-The end result is identical: four hydrogen nuclei become one helium nucleus, and a massive amount of energy is released Surprisingly effective..
+But the CNO cycle does the exact same thing.
+The end result is identical: four hydrogen nuclei become one helium nucleus, and a massive amount of energy is released Not complicated — just consistent..

 But the way it happens is completely different.